Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Wi-Fi 6E upgrade: Compact and light, the Arris SURFboard W6U is an excellent Wi-Fi 6E Network Upgrade Kit

 The ARRIS SURFboard W6U is a perfect 6GHz upgrade on the broadcasting side.
-That’s because it’s, so far, the only access point I know that features only the 6GHz band.
+It's, so far, the sole access point I know that features only the 6GHz band.

-So if you have a Dual-band Wi-Fi 6 (or Wi-Fi 5) router, plug this little AP into one of the network ports, and you get a complete Wi-Fi 6E network.
+So if you have a dual-band Wi-Fi 6 router, especially one with a Multi-Gig LAN port, plug this little AP into one of the network ports, and you get a complete Wi-Fi 6E network.

 ARRIS SURFboard W6U's Rating